 Our business is subject to regulation by various federal, state, local and foreign governmental agencies, including agencies responsible for monitoring and enforcing data protection, data privacy and data security laws and regulations, employment and labor laws, workplace safety, product safety, environmental laws, consumer protection laws, anti-bribery laws, import and export controls, federal securities laws and tax laws and regulations.
 In certain jurisdictions, these regulatory requirements may be more stringent than in the United States.
-Increased scrutiny of technologies like artificial intelligence may also become subject to regulation under new laws or new applications of existing laws.
+Increased scrutiny of technologies like AI may also become subject to regulation under new laws or new applications of existing laws, such as the AI Act being considered in the EU.
 Noncompliance by us, our employees, representatives, contractors, channel partners, agents, intermediaries, or other third parties with applicable regulations or requirements could subject us to:

-- investigations, enforcement actions and sanctions; - mandatory changes to our Falcon platform; - disgorgement of profits, fines and damages; - civil and criminal penalties or injunctions; - claims for damages by our customers or channel partners; - termination of contracts; - loss of intellectual property rights; - loss of our license to do business in the jurisdictions in which we operate; and - temporary or permanent debarment from sales to government organizations.
+- investigations, enforcement actions and sanctions; - · mandatory changes to our Falcon platform; - disgorgement of profits, fines and damages; - civil and criminal penalties or injunctions; - · claims for damages by our customers or channel partners; - termination of contracts; - · loss of intellectual property rights; - · loss of our license to do business in the jurisdictions in which we operate; and - temporary or permanent debarment from sales to government organizations.